Slimex84/WeightCheck/README.md

 # IMC WEIGHT CHECKER

-This app uses the IMC formula to calculate if your weight is in good condition.
+-> This easy-to-use app uses the IMC formula to calculate if your weight is in good condition.

+-> The app is developed completely on native Kotlin.